-Employees Living in Aging MWD Housing Face Maintenance Delays and Uncertainty About Long-Term Solutions

-Although MWD has known for years about significant concerns affecting employee housing-which is occupied by employees who perform critical work-it has not prioritized addressing those problems.
-Many houses are in poor condition and suffer Based on our review, we believe achieving a more effective ethics office will require intervention by the Legislature. from habitability issues that could affect employee safety, including insufficient air conditioning, high levels of lead and asbestos, and excessively hot water.
+Employees Living in Aging MWD Housing Face Maintenance Delays and Uncertainty About Long-Term Solutions from habitability issues that could affect employee safety, including insufficient air conditioning, high levels of lead and asbestos, and excessively hot water.
 Yet MWD has struggled to respond in a timely way to serious maintenance concerns and to find a timely and comprehensive longer-term solution to its housing issues.